lewisnyman/lewisnyman.co.uk/app/_posts/2015-02-01-roy-scholten-bootstrappng-ux-open-source-project.md

 ###Drupal 7
 * Dries blogged, critical UX issues, Drupal 7 is not getting released without it.
 Put UX in the spotlight.
 * The community UX team was formed.
-* The community struggeld to make an impact, improvements were iterative.
+* The community struggled to make an impact, improvements were iterative.
 * Two professional designers outside the community were hired by Acquia, to develop a grander vision for Drupal 7.
 * They did design research, usability testing, developed a grander vision for Drupal 7.
 80,000 euros for half a year were spent.
 * Drupal 7 was lab tested, the critical usability issues were fixed.